 Just before Christmas day, I decided fly to the sunny skies and rolling hills of San Francisco to escape the misery in Vancouver.
 My flight arrived at night so Thai food was the closest option from where we lived.
-When we arrived at Basil at 9pm, the restaurant was still bustling and slammed with people inside and outside their door.
-After a 15 minute wait,we got a small table near the far end and compared to the Thai food in Vancouver, this was shockingly original and exploding with spiciness.
+When we arrived at Basil at 9pm, the restaurant was still bustling and slammed with people inside and outside of their restaurant.
+After a 15 minute wait,we got a small table near the far end of the restaurant.
+Compared to the Thai food in Vancouver, this was shockingly original and exploding with spiciness.

 With weaved sphere lights suspended from above emitting a chic environment with intimate tables, Basil welcomes all sorts of eaters.
 Their menu is also decent priced and acceptable especially with their service and vibe.

 What’s in it: prawns, calamari, mussels, red peppers, zucchini, basil, and onions tossed in a hot chilli sauce with a bowl of Jasmine rice.

 In Vancouver, the servers would warn you if the dish was hot…but not in San Fran.
 I did not expect such a lip stinging effect from the sauce but the flavour was extremely hard to resist.

 The spice really kicks in but it wasn’t unbearable that I kept eating with numbed lips.

 Stir fried seafood caressed and smothered in a tasty and seasoned bliss.